Building a successful ASMR channel is not an overnight effort. It takes skill and a good understanding of audio recording to achieve the best results.

 Directional ASMR Microphones

 The Blue Snowball iCE is, perhaps, the best directional microphone to get started with.
-It is relatively inexpensive and is USB so you don’t need an audio interface.
-Self-noise is rather low and the audio quality is very good.
+It is relatively inexpensive and is USB, so you don’t need an audio interface.
+Self-noise is rather low, and the audio quality is very good.
 On a side note, I think it looks very cool too.
 The stand is included as well.

 Omnidirectional ASMR Microphones

-When it first came out the Blue Yeti was the benchmark, the industry-standard by which all the rest was judged.
+When it first came out the Blue Yeti was the benchmark, the industry standard by which all the rest was judged.

 Time has passed and it lost its throne, but it makes an amazing option still.
-This omnidirectional, USB condenser micophone features a 100dB self-noise ratio which is very acceptable to work with.
+This omnidirectional, USB condenser microphone features a 100dB self-noise ratio which is very acceptable to work with.
 You can do all kinds of ASMR recordings in any of the topics above with it.
 Consider it an amazing first step in the ASMR world.

 One other thing to take into consideration is microphone self-noise.
 Check out my article on this topic here.